DouglasRoyds/vimrc/doc/tips.md

 ### Cut and paste

-Type     | To
+Type     |
 -------- | --------------------------------------------------------------------
 yiw      | Yank the current word
 "ayy     | Yank the current line into register a
-"Ayy     | Append the current line to register a gP       | Put the register contents, and leave the cursor after the result ]P or ]p | Put the register contents before/after, with the correct indentation "+yy     | Yank the current line into the Windows/Gnome cut-and-paste buffer "\*p     | Put the contents of the X selection, ie. any text currently highlighted (by the mouse).
+"Ayy     | Append the current line to register a gP       | Put the register contents, and leave the cursor after the result ]P ]p    | Put the register contents before/after, with the correct indentation "+yy     | Yank the current line into the Windows/Gnome cut-and-paste buffer "\*p     | Put the contents of the X selection, ie. any text currently highlighted (by the mouse).
 A bit like a centre-click. daw      | Delete (cut) a whole word, including spaces